Alcove for Oculus Quest entertains pandemic-bound seniors with VR

 Fighting isolation

 Alcove was developed to help combat social isolation and loneliness by bridging the physical distance between family members and friends through virtual experiences.
-Even before the onset of pandemic-related lockdowns, social isolation was an increasing health concern, particularly for older adults.
+Even before the onset of pandemic-related lockdowns, social isolation was a growing health concern, particularly for older adults.
 Studies show that prolonged isolation can be the health equivalent of smoking 15 cigarettes a day and can exacerbate existing health problems, such as lung disease, heart disease, and diabetes.

 Alcove users can bring loved ones into a shared virtual space — regardless of their location — to connect, play, and explore.
-They can offer guests fully guided, controller-free experiences in VR and lead them around.
+Users can offer guests fully guided, controller-free experiences in VR and lead them around.
 They can also relive family memories by uploading photos and videos and can choose where these show up on the walls of the Alcove home environment.
 It certainly seems like a place I’d like to take my elderly mother, who has dementia and is in an assisted-living facility under quarantine.
 But doing so is complicated, as I can’t go visit her and show her how to use a Quest.

-Alcove also lets people play classic games in VR, like checkers, chess, and cognitive games, with the option to play against the computer or a family member.
+Alcove also lets people play classic games in VR, like checkers, chess, and cognitive games, with the option to play against the computer or a friend or family member.

 Users can practice meditation with guided or unguided three-dimensional breathing meditations in remote nature locations, like rainforests and beaches.
-They can also travel the world — dive in the Great Barrier Reef of Australia, ride in a hot air balloon over a Kenyan safari, road trip across the U.S. in a convertible, or take a virtual walkthrough of hundreds of major cities and destinations on any continent.
+They can also travel the world — dive in the Great Barrier Reef of Australia, ride in a hot air balloon over a Kenyan safari, take a road trip across the U.S. in a convertible, or enjoy a virtual walkthrough of hundreds of major cities and destinations on any continent.

 AARP Innovation Labs vice president Richard Robinson said in an interview with VentureBeat that Alcove is designed to be cross-generational.